hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 ### David Tong

 David Tong's renowned *Lectures on Theoretical Physics* have been available online at his website for years.
 Cambridge University Press has issued the first four volumes in paperback in 2025.
 Volume 4 is on *Fluid Mechanics*.
 Some readers might also benefit from reading Chapter 3 on dimensional analysis in Vol. 1 (*Classical Mechanics*), in which he reviews G. I. Taylor's analysis of photographs of the Trinity atomic bomb test; and the appendices of Vol. 2 (*Electromagnetism*), which is a mini-course on vector calculus.
+Further, Sec.
+1.3.1 relies on the discussion of the Biot-Savart law in Vol. 2, Sec.
+3.2.3, and Sec.
+3.3 uses the Coriolis force discussed in Vol. 1, Secs.
+6.2 & 6.4.

 My initial impression is that these books are more accessible than Landau's, and warmly convey (often with irreverance) the joy of studying physics.
 This irreverance is particularly pointed in the *Fluid Mechanics* volume, as he is gleefully conscious of his outsider status as a physicist, in a field mostly abandoned by physicists for over a century.

 In contrast to his illustrious predecessors, Landau & Lifshitz, who wrote "we discuss neither approximate methods of calculation in fluid mechanics, nor empirical theories devoid of physical significance" (1/e, p. xi), Tong proclaims, "The study of fluids is all about the art of approximation" (p.
 9).